Cluster Configuration

 3. The Operating System of the Kubernetes nodes

-When trying to determine the best combination of these for your situation, it may be simplest to start small and iterate.
+When determining the best combination of these for your situation, it may be simplest to start small and iterate.

-The following table defines known good configurations, though there are many other configurations which are likely to produce a valid system.
+The following table defines known good configurations, though many other configurations are likely to produce a valid system.

 Distribution / Managed ServicerStorage Solution:Approach